paezha/University-AI-Panel/README.md

 perceived as exploitative and abusive grows, new tools are being developed to generate data that are manipulated in ways that are too subtle to be detectable by a human, but that are deleterious to the training process of a GenAI (Salman et al. 2023).
-One such tool is Shan et al. (2024)’s *Nightshade*, an algorithm that works to corrupt prompts used in text-to-image generation, and that notably bleeds through to poison related concepts.
-Another tool is Y. Xu et al. (2024)’s *Shadowcast*, an algorithm that poisons samples to trick an AI into misidentifying class labels, and that also can perform persuasion attacks, leveraging image-to-text generation capabilities to craft nonsensical narratives.
+One such tool is *PhotoGuard*, developed by a team at MIT to send signals to an AI that prevents it from manipulating images (Heikkilä 2023).
+Other examples include Shan et al. (2024)’s *Nightshade*, an algorithm that works to corrupt prompts used in text-to-image generation, and that notably bleeds through to poison related concepts.
+And more recently, Y. Xu et al. (2024) presented *Shadowcast*, an algorithm that poisons samples to trick an AI into misidentifying class labels, and that also can perform persuasion attacks, leveraging image-to-text generation capabilities to craft nonsensical narratives.

 All in all, the evidence suggests that, as fresh data for training future GenAIs dries up, the performance of these machines may not